ryanvolum/translation-middleware/README.md

 # translation-middleware
 This project demonstrates a piece of middleware that makes a bot multilingual.
 It includes the middleware in ```translate-middleware.ts``` and a sample bot in ```app.ts```.
 This project uses TypeScript - see Setup section for compilation instructions.

+Sweet pseudocode ASCII art:

+(message) -----> translate from user language to bot language ----->

+(translated message) -----> check if message is trying to update user's languge.

+If so, update language and intercept message ----X

+Else, pass translated message along to the rest of your middleware and bot logic (translated message) ----->

+bot logic -----> bot's responses ----->

+([bot's responses in bot language]) -----> Then, translate bot's responses from bot language to user language ----->

+([bot's messages in user's language]) -----> message to user

 ## Usage
 As with any SDKv4 middleware, you include the translator middleware with a bot.use declaration:
 ```ts